 - Use a very sharp knife to cut the cinnamon rolls into 2 inch sections.

-- Place cinnamon rolls in baking dish and allow to rise.
+- Place cinnamon rolls in baking dish and allow to rise for about 20 minutes.

 - Make glaze by mixing together powdered sugar, vanilla and milk.